example42/puppet-tp/README.md

 It is intended to be used in profiles, as replacement for dedicated componenent modules, or in the same modules, to ease the management of the provided files and packages.

 The expected users are both experienced sysadmins who know exactly how to configure their applications and absolute beginners who want to simply install an application, without knowing how it's package is called on the underlying system or how to install its repositories or dependencies.

+To see real world usage of tp defines give a look to the [profiles](https://github.com/example42/puppet-psick/tree/master/manifests) in the psick module.

 ## Provided Puppet defines